Install Stryker using npm.

 Run this command the configure stryker.

-If you're asked to install stryker, choose yes.
-Make decisions for the rest of your questions:
+If you're asked to install stryker, choose Yes.
+Follow the questionnaire.

-Please let us know if your option is missing here.
+Please let us know if your option is missing here by opening an issue.

 After the init is done, inspect the